Task Arithmetic with Support Languages for Low-Resource ASR: Results

 \section{Results}

 Results for full fine-tuning \texttt{whisper-tiny} on the development split can be see in Figure~\ref{fig:whisper-tiny}.
 The development data for the unseen languages comes from the CV scripted speech corpus.
-We see improvements from incorporating the support language across all of the target languages, improving upon the target model by up to -0.092 with an average WER improvement of -0.0367.
+We see improvements from incorporating the support language across all of the target languages, improving upon the target model by up to -9.93\% with an average WER improvement of -3.51\%.
 WER can be understood as the percentage of incorrect words in the transcript.
-Thus, depending on the performance of the original model, a 3-9\% decrease in WER can indicate a large improvement in an ASR model.
-Compared to the task baseline results on the development split, our small model improves upon 4 of the languages: Ushojo, Toba Qom, Basaa, and Kabardian.
+Thus, depending on the performance of the original model, up to a 3-9\% decrease in WER can indicate a large improvement in an ASR model.
+While some language-specific improvements are small, the worst-case scenario of this approach is falling back on the baseline of only using the target language model.
+Experimenting with addition of a support language TV can only help.
+Compared to the task baseline results on the development split, our small model improves upon four of the languages: Ushojo, Toba Qom, Basaa, and Kabardian.
 We expect the WER to be slightly higher on the test split, specifically for the unseen language data which will be in a different domain (spontaneous speech instead of scripted speech).

-Results from the \texttt{whisper-large} model can be found in Figure~\ref{fig:whisper-large}.
-For the many of languages, this model performed worse than both the task baseline and \texttt{whisper-tiny}, only improving upon the development baseline for Ushojo.
-We only submitted \texttt{whisper-large} transcripts for Scots, Papantla Totonac, and Betwi to task 1, as those were the only models that outperformed \texttt{whisper-tiny}.
-Additionally, there were instances in which the support language was not helpful for the target language \texttt{whisper-large} model.
+Results from the \texttt{whisper-large-v3} model can be found in Figure~\ref{fig:whisper-large}.
+For the many of languages, this model performed worse than both the task development baseline and \texttt{whisper-tiny}.
+We only submitted \texttt{whisper-large-v3} transcripts for Scots, Papantla Totonac, and Betwi to task 1, as those were the only models that outperformed \texttt{whisper-tiny}.
+Additionally, there were instances in which the support language was not helpful for the target language \texttt{whisper-large-v3} model.
 This indicates that some of these adapters were not trained well and did not appear to capture much information from the target and support languages.
-Despite this, the incorporation of the support language led to average WER improvements of -0.054, and in the case of Adyghe this method improved upon the base model by -0.497.
+Despite this, the incorporation of the support language led to average WER improvements of -5.43\%, and in the case of Adyghe this method improved upon the base model by \mbox{-49.72\%}.
 This indicates that task arithmetic can be successfully performed via linear combinations of LoRA layers and is not limited to TVs.